 Sister Perpetua has long since passed away and I never ever became a dancer.
-Today, I’m more your ‘tap your feet, sway slightly and try not to fall over’ kind of girl.
-However, I did become an English teacher and I am forever grateful for that student teacher relationship.
+Today, I’m more your ‘tap your feet, sway slightly’ kind of girl.
+However, I did become an English teacher and I am forever grateful for that student-teacher relationship.

 Why not follow Linda’s blog?
 You’ll receive useful information to help support your kids as they navigate their school years.

 Linda Stade has worked in various teaching and management roles in education for twenty-five years.
 She has worked in government and private schools, country and city, single-sex and co-ed.
 Currently, she is the Research Officer at Santa Maria College, Western Australia.